 A nomination packet must include the following required items:

 - a 10-page abstract of the dissertation, double spaced on white letter-sized paper.
 (PDF file, number each page, and put nominee’s name on each page)

-- three letters addressing the significance and quality of the PhD work
+- three letters addressing the significance and quality of the nominee's dissertation

 - one letter from the dissertation advisor.

 - one letter from a member of the nominee’s dissertation committee.